-Collateral management for the Fund's derivatives transactions is outsourced to Universal-Investment-Gesellschaft mbH, Theodor-Heuss-Allee 70, 60486 Frankfurt am Main (the "Collateral Manager").
-The Collateral Manager will initiate the exchange of collateral to mitigate the risks of OTC derivative transactions ("Collateral Management").
-This may involve the provision of collateral in the form of cash or securities which are to be exchanged between the counterparties concerned.
+Collateral Management for the Fund's derivatives transactions is outsourced to Universal-Investment-Gesellschaft mbH, Theodor-Heuss-Allee 70, 60486 Frankfurt am Main (the "Collateral Manager").
+The Collateral Manager initiates the exchange of collateral for minimising the risk of transactions involving OTC derivatives ("Collateral Management").
+This may involve the provision of collateral in the form of cash or securities which is to be exchanged between the counterparties concerned.